panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 ## Wait, who made Super Mario Mash-up Pack?
 - In my opinion, Mojang Studios, 4J Studios and Nintendo made the mash-up pack, with Nintendo licensing it.

-## Hold up, RTX feature (such as Ray-tracing) is currently PC-exclusive, can you tell me a difference between it and the Super Mario Mash-up Pack? (as a Microsoft Windows PC user)
+## Hold up, RTX feature (such as Ray-tracing) is currently PC-exclusive, can you tell me some differences between it and the Super Mario Mash-up Pack? (as a Microsoft Windows PC user)
-- Officially, Super Mario Mash-up Pack is the DLC / mash-up pack currently included (bundled) only on Nintendo Switch, while ray-tracing is a feature that currently requires NVIDIA GeForce RTX or AMD Radeon RX 6000 or better to work.
+- Officially, Super Mario Mash-up Pack is the DLC / mash-up pack currently included (bundled) on Nintendo Switch, while ray-tracing is a feature that currently requires NVIDIA GeForce RTX or AMD Radeon RX 6000 or better to work.

 - Currently, you can buy an NVIDIA GeForce RTX / AMD Radeon RX graphics card for your PC to play with official ray-tracing.
-But you cannot buy the official version of Super Mario Mash-up Pack or even download one to your PC and you need to download the unofficial one from the internet, the only legal way to usethe Super Mario Mash-up Pack if you won't use PC is to buy a Nintendo hardware, and so the mash-up pack is easily forgettable (even though you're the fan of both games).
+But you cannot buy the official version of Super Mario Mash-up Pack or even download one to your PC and you need to download the unofficial one from the internet, the only legal way to use the Super Mario Mash-up Pack if you won't use PC is to buy a Nintendo hardware, and so the mash-up pack is easily forgettable (even though you were the fan of both games).

-- Also, officially, although RTX-enabled worlds cannot be downloaded thus be created on devices without ray-tracing hardware and support, players who don't have ray-tracing hardware and support (even mobile) can join players with ray-tracing hardware whose playing RTX-enabled worlds.
+- Also, officially, although RTX-enabled worlds cannot be downloaded or be created on devices without ray-tracing hardware and support, players who don't have ray-tracing hardware and support (even mobile) can join players with ray-tracing hardware whose playing RTX-enabled worlds.
 However official version of Super Mario Mash-up Pack not only can't be created on PC because it's not available in Minecraft Marketplace, on Nintendo Switch, it's resource pack also forcefully disables cross-platform multiplayer so it can only be joined by players on Nintendo Switches, and it cannot be reverted even by deleting the one a world has cached with, so you cannot play with players that are on PC or even mobile.

 - players who use Android devices, XBOX and PC, and play Minecraft Preview, regardless having a ray-tracing hardware / support or not, can alternatively use Deferred Rendering (Ray-tracing-like custom shaders if put with ray-tracing enabled resource packs).
 But there's no official alternatives to playing Super Mario Mash-up Pack if even PC players or mobile players wants to, and community-made workarounds require intense and technical procedure and they will risk getting broken and defeated by an anti-feature from a DRM in future revisions or versions.

-- TL;DR: Ray-tracing can only be used on PC with ray-tracing hardware but those who do not have one can join in other's ray-tracing-enabled world or in Minecraft Preview, use deferred rendering, while Super Mario Mash-up Pack can only be used on Nintendo Switch, forcefully disables cross-platform multiplayer, breaks ability for future cross-platform multiplayer if the pack was used on a world once, and there's no official alternatives or workarounds.
+- TL;DR: Ray-tracing can only be used on PC with ray-tracing hardware but those who do not have one can join in other's ray-tracing-enabled world or in Minecraft Preview, use deferred rendering, while Super Mario Mash-up Pack can only be used on Nintendo Switch, forcefully disables cross-platform multiplayer, breaks ability for future cross-platform multiplayer on a world if the pack was used on it once, and there's no official alternatives or workarounds.

 - source: https://help.minecraft.net/hc/en-us/articles/4408894129933#h_01GK594JS1RQMYGF39SRT9J1ST , goes to "WHAT ADDITIONAL CONTENT IS INCLUDED?" but sourced from "CAN MY FRIENDS ON XBOX PLAY THE SUPER MARIO MASH-UP?"
 BS question.

 ## Why is piracy justified despite it's illegal?
 How can Mojang fix that?
 - As previous, piracy is illegal because it is a form of unaurthorized distribution.
-Not only that, you will get into shady websites that has potential malwares.
+Not only that, you will go to shady websites that has potential malwares.
 - however, right now people risk it because pirated copy give out more flexibility than paid, official versions, it now innovates more than official versions.
 By just pirating it and then patching it, or just download the patched version, pirates can use it more freely than those who bought for official versions.

 - To get it fixed, Mojang have to make paid versions in par of pirated copies (by adding features to official versions that pirated copies had, and removing restrictions against freedom on official versions, where pirated copies do not.), **NOT PIRATED COPIES IN PAR WITH PAID VERSIONS**.
 Or to make piracy unjustifiable, we should add features that pirated copies had, to official versions and removing restrictions against freedom in official versions that pirated copies did not. **Brute-forcing a way to make anti-piracy more powerful, threatening a take-down while not lifting off restrictions on official versions are not a solution, and is violence, a waste of money and full-on retarded behavior.**